List of Critical Role episodes: One-shots

+Academics Lisa Horton and David Beard, in the book The Routledge Handbook of Remix Studies and Digital Humanities, explained that Critical Role's one-shots "use pastiche, parody, and other forms of obvious remix", highlighting that Critical Role has "mashed-up Harry Potter with The Breakfast Club and Peter Pan with the Wizard of Oz, and the results are entertaining, but they live and die within a single evening".
+They argued while these one-shots are fun and "achieve positive fan response", the one-shots are also "unchallenging" and "uncomplicated" as "creative dead ends" in comparison to Critical Role's campaigns.

 Canon

-The following one-shots are listed on the Critical Role website as part of the official timeline.
+The following one-shots are listed as canonical parts of the official timeline.

 Shared world or characters

 These one-shots are set within the world of Exandria or feature established characters from the main campaigns.
 They are not, however, deemed canonical—having no impact on the main storyline.